Smiling Girl, a Courtesan, Holding an Obscene Image: Provenance

 In 1765, the painting was sold at an auction of the G. Van Oostrum collection in The Hague.
-It was later owned by William Craven, 2nd Earl of Craven and stored at the Coombe Abbey in Coventry, England, and then purchased by Colnaghi & Scott.
+It was later owned by William Craven, 2nd Earl of Craven and stored at Coombe Abbey in Coventry, England, and then purchased by Colnaghi & Scott.
 By 1864 it had been inherited by John Anthony Scott and his mother Caroline Colnaghi in London, and thence to Charles Roots in Hereford by 1922, who sold it that year to W. J. Davies.
 It was at this point that the painter was identified, a fact which had been lost over the prior centuries.
 Greville Phillips inherited it from Davies in 1929, and by 1931 it was in the Baliol Collection.
 Subsequent owners included Francis A. Drey, and by 1954 Adolph Loewi, Inc. of Los Angeles, from whom the Saint Louis Art Museum purchased it.

 Style

 Van Honthorst painted the portrait several years after he returned to Utrecht from Italy in 1620.
 In terms of style, the painting clearly shows the influence of Caravaggio, particularly in the use of chiaroscuro.
 The heavily lit face and cleavage of the woman contrast with an entirely dark background.
 Through an extremely skillful use of shadows and a balanced colour composition, the artist creates three-dimensionality and a sense of presence.
 The effect is strongly realistic, with a characteristic elegance, without rawness.
-As a painter, Van Honthorst is considered a member of the Utrecht Caravaggism movement, of which this painting is a typical example.
+As a painter, van Honthorst is considered a member of the Utrecht Caravaggism movement, of which this painting is a typical example.